Honda Freed

 The Honda Freed (Japanese: ホンダ・フリード, Honda Furīdo) is a mini MPV produced by the Japanese automaker Honda since 2008.
 The vehicle is designed mainly for the need of Japanese consumers.
 It is based on the Fit/Jazz platform and acts as a replacement for the first generation Mobilio in Japan.
 Three different versions of the Freed are available: a six-seater version which features captain’s seats in the second row, a seven-seater version and a five-seater version.
 Honda also stated that a wheelchair-accessible model is offered in addition to versions with a side lift-up seat and passenger lift-up seat.

-In September 2009, it was announced that a hybrid version would be available by 2011.